ayyyane/unit1-2024/Project/readme.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
+I will to design and make a Electric Ledger/Crypto Wallet for a client, Ms.Sato who is  alocal trader intersed in  the emerging market of cryptocurrencies.
 The ——– will about ———— and is constructed using the software ———.
 It will take  ———- to make and will be evaluated according to the criteria ———.

 ** add a description of your coin and citation **